whaakman/azure-docs.nl-nl/includes/virtual-machines-common-manage-availability.md

 2. **Review the [limits](../articles/storage/storage-scalability-targets.md) on the number of unmanaged disks in a Storage account** before adding more VHDs to a storage account
 3. **Use separate storage account for each VM in an Availability Set.** Do not share Storage accounts with multiple VMs in the same Availability Set.
 It is acceptable for VMs across different Availability Sets to share storage accounts if above best practices are followed

+## Configure each application tier into separate availability sets
 <a id="configure-each-application-tier-into-separate-availability-sets" class="xliff"></a>

-## Configure each application tier into separate availability sets
 If your virtual machines are all nearly identical and serve the same purpose for your application, we recommend that you configure an availability set for each tier of your application.
 If you place two different tiers in the same availability set, all virtual machines in the same application tier can be rebooted at once.
 By configuring at least two virtual machines in an availability set for each tier, you guarantee that at least one virtual machine in each tier is available.

-For example, you could put all the virtual machines in the front-end of your application running IIS, Apache, Nginx in a single availability set.
+For example, you could put all the virtual machines in the front end of your application running IIS, Apache, Nginx in a single availability set.
 Make sure that only front-end virtual machines are placed in the same availability set.
-Similarly, make sure that only data-tier virtual machines are placed in their own availability set, like your replicated SQL Server virtual machines or your MySQL virtual machines.
+Similarly, make sure that only data-tier virtual machines are placed in their own availability set, like your replicated SQL Server virtual machines, or your MySQL virtual machines.

 <!--Image reference-->
    ![Application tiers](./media/virtual-machines-common-manage-availability/application-tiers.png)

+## Combine a load balancer with availability sets
 <a id="combine-a-load-balancer-with-availability-sets" class="xliff"></a>

-## Combine a load balancer with availability sets
 Combine the [Azure Load Balancer](../articles/load-balancer/load-balancer-overview.md) with an availability set to get the most application resiliency.
 The Azure Load Balancer distributes traffic between multiple virtual machines.
 For our Standard tier virtual machines, the Azure Load Balancer is included.
 Not all virtual machine tiers include the Azure Load Balancer.
 For more information about load balancing your virtual machines, see [Load Balancing virtual machines](../articles/virtual-machines/virtual-machines-linux-load-balance.md).

 If the load balancer is not configured to balance traffic across multiple virtual machines, then any planned maintenance event affects the only traffic-serving virtual machine, causing an outage to your application tier.
 Placing multiple virtual machines of the same tier under the same load balancer and availability set enables traffic to be continuously served by at least one instance.